Yamakunda/CurrencyConverter/README.md

 6. **Test and Debug**:
    - Validate the application by testing various scenarios such as empty input, incorrect data, and successful conversions.

+## Challenges
+- Free exchange rate APIs often provide conversion rates only from USD to other currencies.
+- To enable conversions between multiple currencies, the rates are calculated indirectly using the USD rate as a reference.
+- This approach may introduce small errors in the conversion process.

 ## Potential Improvements
 Since this is the initial attempt at building an Android application, future enhancements could include: